Conway station

 Atlantic Coast Line Railroad Depot is a historic train station located at Conway in Horry County, South Carolina.
 It was built in 1928 by the Atlantic Coast Line Railroad, and is a long, rectangular, one-story, gable-roofed, frame board-and-batten building.
 It features the wide overhanging eaves and is in the American Craftsman style.

 It was listed on the National Register of Historic Places in 1995.
+The station depot caught fire on the morning of September 22, 2025.